-The NHMRC has been engaged by the Department of Health (Department) to update the evidence underpinning the 2015 Review of the Australian Government Rebate on Natural Therapies for Private Health Insurance (2015 Review) (1).
-The seven natural therapies to be reviewed in the first tranche are naturopathy, Pilates, Rolfing, shiatsu, Tai Chi, Western herbalism and yoga.
-These therapies are amongst those excluded from the private health insurance rebate as of 1 April 2019.
+The National Health and Medical Research Council (NHMRC) has been engaged by the Department of Health (Department) to update the evidence underpinning the 2015 Review of the Australian Government Rebate on Natural Therapies for Private Health Insurance (2015 Review) (1).
+The seven natural therapies to be reviewed in the first tranche are naturopathy, Pilates, Rolfing, shiatsu, Tai Chi, western herbalism and yoga.
+These therapies are among those excluded from the private health insurance rebate as of 1 April 2019.

-To support the NHMRC in their evidence review, Health Technology Analysts (HTAnalysts) has been engaged to conduct a systematic review of the evidence of clinical effectiveness of yoga.
+To support the NHMRC in their evidence review, Health Technology Analysts (HTAnalysts) has been engaged to conduct a systematic review of the evidence of clinical effectiveness of Tai Chi.
 Eligible studies received from the Department's public call for evidence, the Natural Therapies Review Expert Advisory Panel (NTREAP) and the Natural Therapies Working Committee (NTWC) will also be included in the evidence evaluation.

-This Research Protocol has been developed by HTAnalysts, in conjunction with the NHMRC, the NTWC and the NTREAP to provide a framework outlining the methodology that will be used to review the evidence regarding yoga.
+This Research Protocol has been developed by HTAnalysts, in conjunction with the NHMRC, the NTWC and the NTREAP to provide a framework outlining the methodology that will be used to review the evidence regarding Tai Chi.
 It is intended that all associated materials will be developed in a robust and transparent manner in accordance with relevant best practice standards (2, 3).